cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

 ##2.
 Amend the Code

-As I mentioned before, a few changes need to be made to the default application configuration and code to accommodate exoscale deployment.
+As I mentioned before, a few changes need to be made to the default application configuration and code to accommodate CloudKilat deployment.
 These changes are as follows:

  * Store session and log files in a database, not on the filesystem
  * Auto-magically determine the environment and set the configuration